bucephal/Haskell-From-Basics-to-Parallelism/_posts/2023-05-01-BASIC-INTRODUCTION-TO-HASKELL-2-DEFS.md

 ## Partial applications and closures

-It is possible to partially apply the function.
+It is possible to partially apply a function.

 ```Haskell
 f x y = x + y